Traveling to Mexico tips – Things to know before traveling to Mexico Travel Tips

 You can also insure your trip.
 World Nomads Insurance has good reviews for insuring travels all across the globe.

 The national currency of Mexico is Mexican Pesos.
 US Dollars are widely accepted here – in resorts, tour agencies, restaurants, etc. ATM machines are available in most locations.
 Credit cards are accepted in stores, hotels, bars, and restaurants.

 Conversion: 1 USD = 20 Pesos (approx)

-Carry loose change (ranging 1 to 10 USD) to tip porters, servers, tour guides.
+Tip: If staying at an inclusive resort, carry loose change (ranging from 1 to 10 USD) to tip porters, servers, tour guides.
 A little goes a long way.